tdeekens/promster/readme.md

   );
 ```

-When creating either the Express middleware or Hapi plugin the followin options can be passed:
+When creating either the Express middleware or Hapi plugin the following options can be passed:

 - `labels`: an `Array<String>` of custom labels to be configured both on all metrics mentioned above
 - `metricPrefix`: a prefix applied to all metrics.
 The prom-client's default metrics and the request metrics